Panzer Dragoon: Panzer Dragoon Saga (1998)

-Panzer Dragoon Saga (titled Azel: Panzer Dragoon RPG in Japan) is a role-playing game (RPG) released for Saturn in 1998.
+Panzer Dragoon Saga (titled Azel: Panzer Dragoon RPG in Japan) is a role-playing game (RPG) developed by Team Andromeda and released for Saturn in 1998.
 The player controls Edge, a mercenary who encounters a mysterious girl named Azel in an Ancient Age excavation.
 After being attacked by a rogue military force, he is rescued by an armored flying dragon.
 Though at first motivated by revenge, Edge becomes embroiled in a conflict over control of Ancient Age weapons, and he ultimately invades and destroys the AI network controlling the various Ancient facilities around the world.

 Saga is the only Panzer Dragoon game that is not a rail shooter, combining traditional role-playing elements such as items and random encounters with the setting and motifs of previous games.
 The combat system mixes real-time and turn-based elements, with the player circling enemies on the dragon to expose weak spots and escape dangerous positions.
 Saga also introduced the ability to morph the dragon between different forms emphasizing offense, defense, mobility, and other attributes.

 Panzer Dragoon Orta (2002)

 Panzer Dragoon Orta was released for Xbox in late 2002 in Japan and in early 2003 in America and Europe.
-It was developed by Smilebit, which had been founded by former members of Team Andromeda.
+It was developed by Smilebit, which was founded by former members of Team Andromeda.
 The story follows Orta, a teenage girl held captive until she is rescued by an armored flying dragon during an attack on her town.
 She is pursued by multiple factions that want to use her connection with the Ancient Age to build weapons.
 Ultimately, she destroys an army of dragon-like creatures and the Ancient Age facility being used to produce them, along with an Ancient android who hopes to wipe out humanity.

 A return to the rail shooter genre, Orta introduced several features inspired by mechanics from Saga, such as maneuvering around enemies and shifting the dragon between different forms during combat.
 The game featured large amounts of unlockable content, including a story encyclopedia, side missions, video cutscenes from previous games, and the entire playable game Panzer Dragoon.

-Spin-offs and remakes

-Panzer Dragoon R-Zone (1995)

-Panzer Dragoon (sometimes called Panzer Dragoon R-Zone or Panzer Dragoon LCD) is a spin-off handheld electronic game developed by Tiger Electronics for the portable R-Zone system and the Sega Pocket Arcade.
-There is no story; the display features a dragon with rider and static enemies and obstacles that intermittently appear around them and can be dodged or shot.
-All images that can be displayed are built into the game's LCD display, showing as black silhouettes against either a blank background (on the R-Zone) or a single static background image taken from the first level of the original Panzer Dragoon (on the Pocket Arcade).